Updated on 31/05/2018

 Where: Old Mans cafe, Jl.
 Batu Bolong, Canggu

-Looking for one-of-a-kind gifts to bring back home for your loved ones?
+Looking for one-of-a-kind gifts to bring back home to your loved ones?
 Be sure to check out Pasar-Pasaran, a bi-annual craft market offering unique handmade items from various local artists, designers and crafters who are always open to a friendly talk.
 Picnic, music, art bazaar, and craft workshops are all in one place.
 Be sure to save the date!

 When: Check out Pasar Pasaran’s Facebook page for the latest update.